-Amid rising climate and geopolitical uncertainty, countries need to diversify production, suppliers, and trade routes.
+Amid rising climate shocks and geopolitical uncertainty, countries need to diversify production, suppliers, and trade routes.
 And this must be backed by reliable information systems, resilient infrastructure, and predictable trade rules.

 Torero’s policy recommendations can be found in his writings, interviews, and LinkedIn posts.